-Well, they aren't exactly
+While they aren't exactly

 2. Karl the Fog

-Pacific beaches: Ocean, Baker, Mile Rock, China, and Marshall Beaches
+4. The Sandy Specific Beaches: Ocean, Baker, Mile Rock, China, and Marshall Beaches

 5. Mount Sutro Open Space Reserve

-A dense eucalyptus forest sits atop the slopes of this 900-foot hill near the geographical center of the city.
-Former San Francisco mayor Adolf Sutro actually planted this forest over a century ago.
+sits atop the slopes of this 900-foot hill near the geographical center of the city.
+Former San Francisco mayor Adolf Sutro planted this forest over a century ago.
 Karl the Fog loves to hang out in this nature spot in San Francisco.
-This creates an ethereal cloud forest that'll quickly have you forgetting your smack-dab in the middle of a bustling city.
+This creates an ethereal cloud forest that'll quickly have you forgetting that you're right in the middle of a bustling city.

 6. Seal Rocks

-in the Lands End area near the Cliff House and Sutro Bath ruins used to be home to a population of sea lions (hence its name).
+in the Lands End area, (near the Cliff House and Sutro Bath ruins), used to be home to a population of sea lions (hence its name).
 They're now mostly taken over by birds.
 However, they remain a beautiful natural wonder in San Francisco.

 7. Angel Island

 was a fishing and hunting site for Coast Miwok Native Americans.
-Over the centuries, it became a home for Spanish explorer Juan Manuel de Ayala, a cattle ranch, a U.S. Army post, an immigration inspection and detention facility, a Nike missile base, and even a site where WWII POWs were held.
+Over the centuries, it became a home for Spanish explorer Juan Manuel de Ayala.
+It was also a cattle ranch, a U.S. Army post, an immigration inspection site and detention facility, a Nike missile base, and even a site where WWII POWs were held.
 In 1954, it was named a state park and officially opened its doors to the public.
-Walking its rugged trails and capturing spectacular views of San Francisco and the bay is an absolute must.
+When you walk its rugged trails, you'll be able to capture spectacular views of the city and the bay from this stunning natural attraction in San Francisco.